 What should I do with the pulp?

 There are many uses for the leftover pulp that will be created by your juicer instead of tossing them in the garbage.
 You can add it to soups or stews for added fiber and flavor.
 It can be composted.
-Also, it could be used for baked goods such as this recipe for Carrot Muffins.

 Looking for another juice recipe?
 Check out our Kale Lemonade and Cucumber Limeade Juice!
 And for more healthy snacks see our Strawberry Smoothie Bowl, Chocolate Covered Strawberry Protein Smoothie, Cinnamon Toast Crunch Protein Bites, Easy Homemade Chocolate Hummus, Banana Walnut Chocolate Chip Baked Oatmeal, Chocolate Peanut Butter Protein Overnight Oats and Very Berry Spinach Applesauce.